-- This iconic, gigantic building is one of the largest buildings in the world. - It covers 8 acres, is 525 feet tall (160m) and 518 feet wide (158m). - The VAB high bay doors are the largest in the world at 456 feet (139m) high, and it takes about 45 minutes to completely open or close them.
+- This iconic, gigantic building is one of the largest buildings in the world. - It covers 8 acres, is 525 feet tall (160m) and 518 feet wide (158m).

-• The building is three to four miles away from the launch pads, so a specially designed vehicle called a 'crawler' carefully transports the rocket at a 'snail's pace' on a mobile launcher to the launch pad.
+- The VAB high bay doors are the largest in the world at 456 feet (139m) high, and it takes about 45 minutes to completely open or close them. - The building is home to the largest American flag ever. - The building is three to four miles away from the launch pads, so a specially designed vehicle called a 'crawler' carefully transports the rocket at a 'snail's pace' on a mobile launcher to the launch pad.